Diesel Trucks Vs. Gasoline Trucks

 Best Trucks for Towing

 When choosing a truck for towing, know that a higher tow limit generally correlates with a higher cost.
 Most midsize trucks max out above 3 tons, though acceleration can be anemic when you're approaching the limit.
 Full-size trucks will cost a bit more but tend to top out above 10,000 pounds.
 Heavy-duty pickups aim for stratospheric towing capability, and their torque-rich diesel engines should make towing up mountain passes a breeze.
 Go up one more grade to 3500 series trucks for a dual rear-wheel option that provides a more stable towing experience.
 Properly equipped, these trucks can tow more than 20,000 pounds, even reaching 30,000 pounds in some cases.
+View our full list of the Best Trucks for Towing.

 Top Features for Trucks